Skip to content

 IsraelUnited StatesQatar

-Donald Trump announced a 10-day Israel-Lebanon ceasefire on 16 April via Truth Social at 5pm EST. Benjamin Netanyahu told ministers he had agreed to it at Trump's request but learned of the public announcement from the press; ministers were described as 'shocked'.
-Trump, Vance and Rubio called Lebanese President Joseph Aoun before calling the Israelis.
-No signed presidential instrument was published.
-Netanyahu retained the right to strike 'at any time' in self-defence and demanded Hezbollah be 'dismantled'.
-Lebanon's cumulative death toll reached 2,196 by 17 April.
+Donald Trump announced a 10-day Israel-Lebanon ceasefire on 16 April via Truth Social.
+Benjamin Netanyahu learned of the announcement from the press, not from Trump.
+Trump, JD Vance and Marco Rubio called Lebanese President Joseph Aoun before calling the Israelis.
+Lebanon's cumulative death toll stood at 2,196 by 17 April.

 A Lowdown fetch of the White House presidential-actions page on 17 April confirmed zero Iran-related executive orders, proclamations or memoranda across 48 days of war.